microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Academies/Purview Academy.md

 Tags:
 - academy content
 - microsoft security academy
-- data security and governance
-- purview
 ---

 ## Microsoft Purview Academy
 Welcome to the Microsoft Purview Academy.
 Explore Microsoft Purview video sessions with demos delivered directly to partners, relevant certifications, and further resources.

-The Microsoft Purview Academy highlights data governance solutions that help organizations discover and manage their data across hybrid and multi-cloud environments.
-Learn how Purview provides a unified data map that enables users to understand and analyze their data assets, and establish policies and controls to ensure compliance with regulations and data privacy laws.
-Some of the key capabilities analyzed include data discovery, classification, and collaboration.

 ### Sessions
 [Microsoft Purview End-to-End eDiscovery Workflow Implementation](https://msuspartners.eventbuilder.com/event/62424?source=EnablePurview) --- Learn how to detect, preserve, collect, process, cull, and analyze data in place and do an end-to-end eDiscovery workflow.
 Discover how you can find and collect data, streamline your eDiscovery process with an end-to-end workflow, and get insights quickly with built-in capabilities.